 Unlike cabbage leaves, there’s no chance these will help dry up your milk faster, but they can provide comfort while your body does the work naturally.

 It doesn’t matter when or why you decide to stop breastfeeding your baby.
-Whether it’s for medical reasons, you’re going back to work, or you just feel that it’s time to stop, it’s a very personal decision that only you can make.
+Whether it’s for medical reasons, going back to work, or feeling it’s time to stop, it’s a very personal decision only you can make.

-It’s key to remember there are ways to reduce the emotional and physical discomfort that weaning and drying your breast milk can bring.
+There are ways to reduce the emotional and physical discomfort weaning and drying your breast milk can bring.

 Speak to other moms, spend time cuddling and engaging your child in other activities, and stock your fridge with cabbage — you can continue to nurture your changing relationship while staying comfortable.